Children’s health

 A circumcision (ympärileikkaus) is always an irrevocable operation.
 If it is performed for a non-medical reason, a boy’s bodily integrity is violated.
 A circumcision may only be performed by a qualified doctor.
 A written consent from the boy’s guardians is required for the circumcision.
 If the child has two guardians, both of them must consent to the operation, or otherwise, it must not be performed.
 The boy has the right to refuse the operation.

-You can ask for more information on circumcision from a maternity clinic, a doctor at a health centre, a school nurse or a school doctor.
+You can ask for more information on circumcision from a maternity clinic, a doctor at a health and social services centre, a school nurse or a school doctor.

 Female genital mutilation